harshit21051/BumperBazaar/README.md

       - Open the following link: http://localhost/BumperBazaar-main/html_files/.
       - To access the database portal (phpMyAdmin), visit: http://localhost/phpmyadmin/index.php?route=/database/structure&db=bumper_bazaar.

 Enjoy using BumperBazaar for your online shopping needs!
-Should you have any questions or encounter any issues, please don't hesitate to contact us.
+Should you have any questions or encounter any issues, please don't hesitate to contact us at harshit21051@iiitd.ac.in.